pwa-builder/PWABuilder/docs/starter/cli-usage.md

 #### Basic usage

 ```
-pwa create
+pwa create <pwa-name>
 ```

-This command will prompt you for a name for your app fetch the default version of the PWA Starter template.
+If you don't pass a name argument, this command will prompt you to enter one.
 The name you enter for your app will be used throughout the template.

 #### Pass a name as an argument